Home > Solar DC Electrical Components > DC Surge Protection Device

 Explore FAQ >

-PV arrays are large outdoor metallic structures that attract lightning.
-Induced surges on DC cabling can destroy inverter MPPT electronics in microseconds.
-A DC SPD diverts this energy to ground, protecting assets worth thousands for the cost of a single protection device.
+PV arrays are large outdoor structures that are highly susceptible to lightning.
+Induced surges on DC cabling can destroy sensitive inverter MPPT electronics in microseconds.
+A DC SPD diverts this surge energy to earth, providing essential protection for costly assets at a fraction of the total system investment.

-Replace when the visual indicator changes from green to red, signaling the thermal disconnect has activated.
-SPDs with remote contacts also trigger an electrical alarm signal.
-After a known direct lightning strike, inspect all SPDs even if indicators show green.
+You should replace the module when the visual indicator changes from green (normal) to red (abnormal), indicating the internal thermal disconnector has activated.
+Units equipped with optional remote or sound-light signaling will also trigger an alarm.
+Additionally, all SPDs should be inspected following a known direct lightning strike, even if the indicator remains green.

 Direct from Manufacturer